Tangent categories of algebras over operads: Stabilization of algebras over operads

 \section{Stabilization of algebras over operads}

-In this section we will turn our attention to the case of algebras over colored operads and establish the main results of this paper, as described in the introduction.
-We will begin in \S\ref{ss:prelim} by recalling preliminaries and establishing notation concerning colored symmetric operads and their algebras.
-In \S\ref{s:main} we will prove the main core results, relating the the stabilization of the category of augmented algebras over an operad $\P$ to the stabilization of the category of algebras over a suitable $1$-skeleton $\P_{\leq 1}$ of $\P$.
-Our proof makes use of a well-known filtration on free algebras, but requires a somewhat detailed variant thereof, which we develop in~\S\ref{ss:filtration}.
-We then show in \S\ref{s:tangent} how this comparison result can be used to equate the tangent categories of algebras with tangent categories of modules.
+In this section we will establish the main results of this paper, following the outline given in the introduction.
+In \S\ref{s:main}, we will establish that stabilization is insensitive to algebraic operations of arity $\geq 2$, by giving an equivalence between the stabilization of the category of augmented algebras over an operad $\P$ and the stabilization of the category of algebras over its $1$-skeleton $\P_{\leq 1}$.

+We then show in \S\ref{s:tangent} how this comparison result can be used to equate tangent categories of algebras with tangent categories of modules.
 The latter can then be described explicitly as suitable categories of enriched lifts, using \S\ref{s:functor}.
 In the last section \S\ref{s:infinity} we show how to harness the results of \S\ref{s:main} to obtain analogous results in the $\infty$-categorical setting.

+Throughout this section, we will assume that $\M$ is a \textbf{combinatorial SM model category} which is \textbf{differentiable} in the following sense (cf.\ \cite[Definition 6.1.1.6]{Lur14}): for every homotopy finite category $\I$ (i.e., a category whose nerve is a finite simplicial set), the right derived limit functor $\RR\lim: \M^{\I}\lrar \M$ preserves $\NN$-indexed homotopy colimits.
+A Quillen pair $\F: \M\adj \N: \G$ is differentiable if $\M$ and $\N$ are differentiable and $\RR\G$ preserves $\NN$-indexed homotopy colimits.

+Recall that an operad $\P$ is called \textbf{$\Sig$-cofibrant} if the underlying symmetric sequence of $\P$ is projectively cofibrant, and \textbf{admissible} if the model structure on $\M$ transfers to the category $\Alg_\P$ of $\P$-algebras.
+When $\P$ is admissible we will also consider the category $\Alg_{\P}^{\aug}$ of augmented algebras as a model category with its slice model structure.

+\begin{defn} We will say that $\P$ is \textbf{stably admissible} if it is admissible and in addition the stable model structure on $\Sp(\Alg_{\P}^{\aug})$ exists. \end{defn}